NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

 _type:_ bool
 True if the layer is time enabled.
 URLs that contain `{starttime}` or `{endtime}` will be dynamically replaced by their set values when the layer is fetched.

+If true and a URL is set and Controlled is true, only the initial url query will be performed.

 #### Time Type

-_type:_ enum [Global, Individual]
+_type:_ enum [Requery, Local]
-Whether the layer should use global time values or function independently with its own time values.
+When the time changes, whether the layer should Requery the source or filter the layer Locally (based on feature properties.

 #### Time Format